kunal2712/kunal2712/README.md

 ### Hello and Welcome 👋, I'm Kunal Sharma

-### I'm a Student, Developer, and Content Creator
+### I'm a Student, tech enthusiast and life-long learner
-- 👨🏽‍🎓 I enjoy coding and helping others to learn coding
+- 👨🏽‍🎓 I enjoy coding and fiddling with data to find insights
-- 📚 I'm constantly learning new skills and striving for progress
+- 📚 I'm constantly learning new technologies and striving for progress
-- 🏆 Goal: Be the person I needed when I was younger
+- 🏆 Goal: Be a contributor in the AI revolution
 - ⚡ Motto: Keep striving for progress, not perfection

 ### 🗄️ Few of My Best Repositories